-At this time, there are actually millions of civilian users of Gps systems and GPS receivers worldwide.
+At this time, there are actually millions of civilian users of GPS systems and GPS receivers worldwide.
 Selective Availability, which made the civilian usage of GPS less precise than the military GPS, was turned off on May 1, 2000, thanks to President Clinton.
 As a result, the affordable GPS devices that are accessible to civilians are nearly as accurate as those utilized by the military now.

-GPS devices are available at your local outdoors/hiking/trail retail outlet, household hardware shop, consumer electronics store.
+GPS devices are available at your local outdoor/hiking/trail retail outlet, household hardware shop, or consumer electronics store.
 You may expect to pay a little extra for features like enhanced position accuracy, simpler controls, larger-sized display screens, map capabilities, and so on.
 Typically the most popular brand names are Garmin and Magellan.
 There has also been a GPS receiver introduced exclusively for geocaching, known as the Geomate.

-While having a GPS unit is very advantageous for many reasons, there is no reason to take on the additional expense for weekend caching!
+While having a GPS unit is very advantageous for many reasons, there is no reason to take on the additional expense of weekend caching!
 Just pull out your trusty smartphone as I mentioned above and download the Geocaching.com App.
 It is available on either Apple or Android.
 The best part is that there are lots of urban caches as well.
 So even if you can’t get to nature finding camping treasure on your lunch break is possible!

 Downsides GPS and Smart Phones